usepolvo/usepolvo-docs/src/guide/getting-started/installation.md

 ## Installing from Source

-If you prefer to install from source or want to contribute to usepolvo:
+If you prefer to install from source or want to contribute to polvo:

 1. Clone the repository: